 Proxy statements already require diversity and pay ratio disclosure, as well as board oversight disclosure.
-Indeed, some companies have already received human capital-related shareholder proposals.
-But while several human capital issues are already discussed in proxy statements, there has been recent pressure to increase human capital disclosure, including an amendment to Regulation S-K to address human capital in the business description, as further discussed below.
+Indeed, some companies already have received human capital-related shareholder proposals.
+But while several human capital issues are discussed in proxy statements, there recently has been pressure to increase human capital disclosure, including an amendment to Regulation S-K to address human capital in the business description, as is discussed more fully below.
 Some large institutional investors consider human capital management a priority for engagement.
-For example, BlackRock, Inc., which has made human capital management one of its priorities for its investor stewardship engagement, held 750 engagements discussing human capital-related topics with approximately 640 companies between July 1, 2019 and June 30, 2020, representing nearly three times more such engagements than during the prior year.3 In addition, proxy advisory firm Institutional Shareholder Services (ISS) has commenced an initiative requesting companies to disclose the self-identified race and ethnicity characteristics of members of their board of directors.
+For example, BlackRock, Inc., which has made human capital management one of its priorities for its investor stewardship engagement, held 750 engagements discussing human capitalrelated topics with approximately 640 companies between July 1, 2019 and June 30, 2020, representing nearly three times more than such engagements during the prior year.3 In addition, proxy advisory firm Institutional Shareholder Services (ISS) has commenced an initiative requesting companies to disclose the self-identified race and ethnicity characteristics of members of their board of directors.